 So, does talking pose a risk?

 We know that coughing and sneezing can transmit the COVID-19 virus, but can talking also launch the virus into space?
 Possibly but, like so many other things around COVID-19, we don’t know for sure, says IDSA spokesperson Ravina Kullar, a doctor of pharmacy.
 Researchers publishing in the Proceedings of the National Academies of Sciences (PNAS) used laser light scattering to picture particles produced when a person uttered “Stay healthy,” at three different volumes.
 (You can see the video here; by the way, stay tuned for the person saying the phrase again while wearing a mask—the difference in the spread of droplets is remarkable.)
-Droplets were expelled at all three volumes, but the louder the person spoke, the more particles they emitted and the greater the spread.
+Droplets were expelled at all three volumes, but the louder the person spoke, the more particles they emitted, and the greater the spread.

 What’s more, the droplets stayed in the air for anywhere from three to 14 minutes, points out Dr. Kullar.
 What we don’t know is whether all those droplets from speech actually translate to infectious risk, she points out.
 People who enter a room after someone with measles has occupied the space can still get sick.
 That’s because the aerosol particles linger in the air.
 “We’re not seeing the same story for SARS-CoV-2,” she adds.
 “That’s what’s making scientists wonder is it a respiratory or aerosol phenomenon.”
 Learn the coronavirus symptoms to watch out for.

 The PNAS study reported that covering the face with a damp washcloth effectively prevented the particles from escaping.